kairos-io/kairos-docs/content/en/docs/Architecture/trustedboot.md

 > You can read more about Trusted Boot in https://0pointer.de/blog/brave-new-trusted-boot-world.html and about SENA here: https://kairos.io/blog/2023/04/18/kairos-is-now-part-of-the-secure-edge-native-architecture-by-spectro-cloud-and-intel/

 ### Considerations

 ### Security considerations

-TODO: Design choices (no pivot, no grub, etc)
+TODO: Design choices (no pivot, no grub,)

 #### Booting command lines